parfittchris/WhatsForDinner/README.md

 # WhatsForDinner - Takes the thinking out of meal planning

+## Update 12/31/2019
+The Food2Fork api originally used was shut down at the end of the 2019.
+I therefore switched and updated this app to use the Edamam API.
+It is functionally the same as the original released version.

 ## Background and Overview
 WhatsForDinner is a recipe finding tool that takes the decision-making out of choosing what to cook by finding published recipes based on inputed ingredients.